Compression Approaches for the Regularized Solutions of Linear Systems from Large-Scale Inverse Problems: Introduction

 If the matrix $A$ is not too large, then there is no problem in solving this linear system with an iterative algorithm.
 A conjugate gradient or the LSQR algorithm \cite{Paige:1982:LAS:355984.355989} can be efficiently used for this purpose.
 Typically, we may wish to incorporate additional terms into the regularization, such as Laplacian smoothing \cite{nolet08}.
 In that case we solve instead:

 which can be solved through the linear system:

 or through the augmented least squares problem and its corresponding normal equations:

 As long as $A$ and $L$ can be applied to vectors, the solution can be obtained by a number of iterative algorithms.
 The problem occurs when $A$ is too large to load into memory.
-In the Geotomography application we refer to \cite{debayle2004, Simons.Loris.ea2011, vanheijst99}, the matrix is several terabytes in size, so it may not be possible to load into memory in full, even on relatively large memory computer clusters.
+In the seismic tomography application we refer to \cite{debayle2004, Simons.Loris.ea2011, vanheijst99}, the matrix is several terabytes in size, so it may not be possible to load into memory in full, even on relatively large memory computer clusters.
 Thus, we must find ways to condense the matrix size using acceptable approximations which do not significantly alter the final regularized solutions.

 Many attempts at approximating matrices have been documented \cite{MarkovskyLowRank,ImprovingCURMatrixDecomps}.
-However, there have been few papers which attempt to apply the approximations to regularization.
+However, few attempts have been made to apply the approximations to regularization.
 One of the main papers which precedes ours is \cite{Lampe20122845}, where Krylov subspace approximations for Tikhonov regularization are discussed.
 In this paper, we discuss two different techniques: wavelet based approximations and low rank SVD (singular value decomposition).
-Our SVD techniques are especially effective when the matrix is ill-conditioned.
-From our experiments, Krylov subspace techniques, while interesting and promising, tend to do worse when the matrix is ill-conditioned in contrast to the techniques we describe, which do not significantly degrade the solution quality, while lowering the hardware requirements to obtain such solutions.
+Our SVD techniques are especially effective when the matrix exhibits fast nonlinear decay of singular values.
+From our experiments, Krylov subspace dimensionality reduction techniques, while interesting and promising, tend to do worse when the decay of singular values of the matrix is fast.
+This is in contrast to the techniques we describe, which in such cases, do not significantly degrade the solution quality and lower the hardware requirements to obtain a solution.
 Even if $A$ is small enough that it can be loaded into memory, there may still be interest in the techniques we describe for gains of speed or to be able to solve several problems at once on one machine.